Awards for Essays on Gravitation

 For printable Acrobat PDF click here

-In 2014, for our sixty-fifth competition, the trustees of the Gravity Research Foundation are offering five awards for short essays for the purpose of stimulating thought and encouraging work on gravitation.
+In 2017, for our sixty-eighth competition, the trustees of the Gravity Research Foundation are offering five awards for short essays for the purpose of stimulating thought and encouraging work on gravitation.
 The stipulations follow.

-We will make these Awards on May 15, 2014 for the best well-written essays, 1500 words or fewer (excluding abstracts, diagrams, references and minimal equations), on the subject of gravitation, its theory, applications, or effects.
+We will make these Awards on May 15, 2017 for the best well-written essays, 1500 words or fewer (excluding abstracts & excluding a small number of equations, diagrams, figures, references and tables), on the subject of gravitation, its theory, applications, or effects.
+Essay ideas should be self-contained & understandable - not dependent on reading other documents.

 |2.||The First Award will be||